skoolkid/skoolkit/sphinx/source/commands.rst

                           may be used multiple times.

-With no options, `snapinfo.py` displays register values, the interrupt mode, and the border colour.
+With no options, `snapinfo.py` displays register values, the interrupt mode, the border colour, and various other attributes.
 By using one of the options shown above, it can list the BASIC program and variables (if present), show the contents of a range of addresses, search the RAM for a sequence of byte values or a text string, or generate a call graph.

 .. _snapinfo-call-graph: